kriserickson/kriserickson.github.com/_posts/2014-10-11-mobie-frameworks-ionic.md

 ---
 layout: post
 title: "Mobie Frameworks - Ionic"
 description: "Ionic is the new hotness in the hybrid app development world, picking up steam and popularity at I high rate.
-It uses [Angular](https://angularjs.org/) to allow for declarative, interactive pages and [TopCoat](http://topcoat.io) to create a modern looking UI.
-To this, Ionic adds its..."
+It uses Angular to allow for declarative, interactive pages and TopCoat to create a modern looking UI.
+To this, Ionic adds its own special sauce: a collection of Angular directives, a CLI tool, some libraries and proscriptive structure for creating a mobile application."
 category: Programming
 tags: [Mobile,Phonegap,HTML5,Ionic]
 ---